-May 2018: "Thinking dementia in new ways - impulses from a reflected practitioner." at Hartheim Impulse, Alkoven/Austria
+May 2018: "Thinking dementia in new ways – impulses from a reflected practitioner", Hartheim Impulse, Alkoven/Austria.

-February 2017: "Value based appraches and management in long term care."
-Brisbane and Melbourne (AUS)
+February 2017: "Value based appraches and management in long term care", Brisbane and Melbourne/Australia.

-March 2016: "The Almacasa model translated into a queer project." at Annual General Meeting of "queerAltern", a non-profit association dedicated to improve the life and care for older LGBTI+ people.
+March 2016: "The Almacasa model translated into a queer project", Annual General Meeting of "queerAltern", a non-profit association dedicated to improve the life and care for older LGBTI+ people, Zurich/Switzerland.

 Calendar of forthcoming events: